Staff Team

 Myles Jackson (He/Him; They/Them) is the newest and youngest member to join the Sacramento LGBT Center Team, as a Youth Advocate they hope to use their voice to amplify the voices of the next queer generation and empower them to step into their own journey of self-actualization.
 Myles has a long history of activism and advocacy in the greater Sacramento area and served as the Co-Director of Youth Events and Outreach at The Landing Spot, A placer county non-profit that provides care and enrichment experiences to LGBT youth and their families.
 Myles is currently studying for their AA in Sociology with a focus in LGBTQ+ Studies and hopes to obtain a JD in Civil Rights Law in order to further the plight of the most marginalized among us.
 Their drive comes from and unending thirst for equity and justice and a hope to leave a world behind that has less boundaries for their successors as their predecessors did for them.
 In their free time, Myles enjoys singing, poetry, socializing with friends, and performing as a drag artist at local Sacramento venues.

-Marlena Sanchez, Development Assistant, She/They
+Marlena Sanchez, Development Coordinator, She/They

 Marlena (she/they) joins the Center as the Development Assistant.
 After graduating from high school, she decided to pursue her love for animals by enrolling in the prestigious UC Davis to study animal science.
 During her time at UC Davis, they fully immersed themselves in their studies, grasping every opportunity to expand her knowledge and skills.
 They actively sought out hands-on experiences and internships.
 Upon completing their studies, they moved to Sacramento, where she currently resides.
 Their decision to relocate was motivated by their desire to find new opportunities and embrace a fresh chapter in their life.
 Despite the challenges posed by the pandemic, they remained determined to pursue a sense of community.
 In their free time, they actively give back to their community as a volunteer docent at the local zoo.
 This role allows her to share her knowledge and passion for animals with visitors, educating them about conservation efforts and promoting animal welfare.
 Aside from her animal-related interests, they attempt painting.
 Additionally, she loves visiting the Crocker Art Museum in Sacramento, where she finds inspiration in the various exhibits and artist performances.